darius/cant/overview.md

 definitions in an 'interactive setting' such as the usual listener.
 XXX redefinitions are broken again)

+Collections follow a common protocol.
+Every collection is a kind of map.
+(Lists are sequences, which are maps from a natural-number index to a value (plus some extra methods).)

-Lists and strings are immutable too.
+Lists and strings are immutable.
 Currently the built-in hashmaps, arrays, etc. are mutable, though I think now they shouldn't be.
 (As a placeholder towards that future, there's an immutable map type, though it's an association list under the hood.)